ntluong95/positron-python-package-manager/README.md

 ## ⚠️ Known Issues

+- Checked box to show loaded packages does not persist in view
-- Unable to check the box to attach/detach the package.
+- Due to the complexity of importing package conventions in Python, check the box will import the entire package.
 Importing python package usually requires to be declared explicitly
 - Clicking on package's name doesn't show its documentation in Help pane due to the different in package name and module imported.
 For example, the package name is pyjanitor but it is imported as `import janitor`

 ---